1. Introduction

 -

 ID Token: An OpenID Connect ID token representing the authenticated user (and, depending on the deployment, the client).
-The protocol uses ID tokens as claim tokens in UMA exchanges and during registration flows as described in § 6 Aggregator Security Model (Authentication & Authorization).
+The protocol uses ID tokens as claim tokens in UMA exchanges and during management flows as described in § 7 Aggregator Security Model (Authentication & Authorization).

 -